nielsbaloe/vertxui/README.md

 		...
 	}

-You can create state-aware Fluent HTML objects.
+You can create state-aware Fluent HTML objects too.
 Fluent Html only updates the components that were changed: Work in progress!

-		response.add(model, m -> {
+		ViewOf<Model> view = response.add(model, m -> {
 				 return Li("myClass").a(m.name, "/details?name=" + m.name);
 			}
 		});

 		input.keyup(event -> {
 			 model.name = input.value();
-			 response.sync(); // re-render
+			 view.sync(); // re-render.
 		});

+The ViewOf<> object also keeps the state.
+In case you don't keep a reference your models, you can also use it to set a new state.
+By setting the state it also calls .sync().
+This is specificly usefull when your Model is just a String.
+For example, if Model has a constructor which takes the name:

+		input.keyup(event -> {
+			view.state(new Model(input.value());
+		});

-Use Java 8 lambda's and streams to write your user interface:
+If necessary, use Java 8 streams to write your user interface:

-	Stream.of("apple","a").filter(a->a.length()>2).map(t -> new Li(t)).forEach(ul::add);
+	div(Stream.of("apple","a").filter(a->a.length()>2).map(t -> new Li(t)));

-### EventBus at server and client in pure java gives beautiful MVC

-The eventbus is available in Java at both sides.
-This is just like in GWT, but then stretched out to _all_ browsers (a la socket.io) thanks to VertX.
-Just register the same DTO at clientside and serverside to be received or send.
-This is easier then also facilitating which service the DTO should go to, the server can work it out.
+### Pojo example

+Having your entity and DTO classes (models) in the same language has its advantages.
+All three chat examples (websockets, sockjs, eventBus) also have POJO examples in them.
+Here is an example:

 The model+view (browser):